SFULibrary/islandora_datastream_crud/README.md

 If you want to export a set of datastreams from our repository, the `islandora_datastream_crud_fetch_datastreams` command provides a simple way to do so.

+### Reverting datastream versions

+This module provides basic support for reverting the content and some attributes (mimetype and label) of a datastream to those of an earlier version.
+The process has two parts, 1) fetching the version of the datastream you want to revert to and 2) pushing the datastream content and attributes back.
+There are two special options you must use:

+* `drush islandora_datastream_crud_fetch_datastreams --user=admin --pid_file=/tmp/imagepids.txt --dsid=MODS --datastreams_directory=/tmp/imagemods --version=1`
+* `drush islandora_datastream_crud_push_datastreams --user=admin --datastreams_source_directory=/tmp/imagemods_modified --datastreams_crud_log=/tmp/crud.log --datastreams_revert`

+`--datastreams_version`: The version number of the datastream.
+0 is the current version (the default, so you wouldn't normally specify it), 1 is the previous version, 2 is the version before that, etc. `--datastreams_revert` takes no value, but its presence signals `islandora_datastream_crud_push_datastreams` to read a special data file that contains the fetched datastream version's mimetype and label.
+These values are reinstated along with the previous version's content to become the latest version of the datastream.

+The 'reversion' is not complete - it restores the content of the previous version of the datastream but doesn't restore all of the attributes of the previous version, just its mimetype, label and control group, under the assumption that these three attributes are the most likely to change between versions.

 ## The PID file